tonhathuy/setup-racing-car-ubuntu/README.md

     git clone https://github.com/AlexeyAB/darknet.git

 Now, to compile Darknet with CUDA, CuDNN and OpenCV support, open the `Makefile` from the `darknet` folder and make the changes as following in the beginning of this file.
 Also make sure to select the right architecture based on your GPU's compute capibility.
-For Pascal architecture you may want to use [this version of Darknet by AlexeyAB](https://github.com/AlexeyAB/darknet) and compile with the `CUDNN_HALF=1` flag for 3x speed improvement.
+For  Volta, Xavier, Turing and higher architecture you may want to use [this version of Darknet by AlexeyAB](https://github.com/AlexeyAB/darknet) and compile with the `CUDNN_HALF=1` flag for 3x speed improvement.
 Chage [Makefile](https://github.com/AlexeyAB/darknet/blob/master/Makefile)

     GPU=1